Justin Turner: 2019

-For the season, he batted .290/.372/.509 with 27 home runs and 67 RBIs.
+For the season, Turner batted .290/.372/.509 with 27 home runs and 67 RBIs.
 On defense in 2019, he had -3 Defensive Runs Saved (DRS), the 13th-lowest among the 17 qualifying third basemen.

 2020: World Series championship

 The 2020 season was delayed by the COVID-19 pandemic, shortening the season to only 60 games.
 On Opening Day, Turner was hit with a pitch for the 73rd time as a Dodger, tying the franchise record set by Zack Wheat.
 He broke that record on August 5 in San Diego.
 He was hampered during the season by a hamstring strain that caused him to miss two weeks of the shortened season.

-He played in 42 games for the Dodgers, hitting .307/.400/.460 with four homers and 23 RBIs.
+Turner played in 42 games for the Dodgers, hitting .307/.400/.460 with four homers and 23 RBIs.
 He was voted by his teammates as the winner of the Roy Campanella Award, the first three-time winner in franchise history.
 Turner was hitless in eight at-bats in the first round playoff series.
 In the third game of the 2020 National League Division Series, Turner moved past Steve Garvey for the most playoff hits in Dodgers franchise history with his 64th.
 He had two hits and two RBI in 10 at-bats in the series.
 Turner had seven hits, including a home run, in 25 at-bats in the 2020 National League Championship Series and advanced to play in his third World Series.

-In the 2020 World Series against the Tampa Bay Rays, Turner had eight hits (including two home runs) in 25 at-bats as the Dodgers won the championship.
-During the 8th inning of Game 6, he was pulled from the game because he had tested positive for COVID-19, before returning to the field to take the official celebratory photo with his teammates and staff, in violation of MLB protocols, leading to criticism from many in the media.
+In the 2020 World Series, against the Tampa Bay Rays, Turner had eight hits (including two home runs) in 25 at-bats as the Dodgers won the championship.
+During the eighth inning of Game 6, he was pulled from the game because he had tested positive for COVID-19, before returning to the field to take the official celebratory photo with his teammates and staff, in violation of MLB protocols, leading to criticism from many in the media.
 Turner apologized for his actions a few days later.

-2021: Second all-star appearance
+2021: All-Star

 On February 19, 2021, Turner re-signed with the Dodgers on a two-year, $34 million contract, with a $14 million option for a third year.

-On August 29, 2021, Turner made his pitching debut in the 9th inning of the Dodgers' 5–0 loss to the Colorado Rockies.
-He threw 10 pitches (his fastest was 76 mph) for all 3 outs, gave up 0 runs, and exited the game to a standing ovation.
-In 2021, he played in 151 games with a .278 batting average, 27 home runs and 87 RBI.
+On August 29, 2021, Turner made his pitching debut in the ninth inning of the Dodgers' 5–0 loss to the Colorado Rockies.
+He threw 10 pitches (his fastest was 76 mph) for all three outs, gave up no runs, and exited the game to a standing ovation.
+In 2021, Turner played in 151 games with a .278 batting average, 27 home runs and 87 RBI.
 Turner struggled in the postseason, with only four hits in 38 at-bats (one home run) in the Wild Card, NLDS and NLCS.
 He strained his hamstring while running to first base in Game 4 of the NLCS and was ruled out of appearing in any future playoff games in 2021.